bhaveshasasik/nfl_game_predictor/README.md

 # NFL Game Predictor

 Welcome to the **NFL Game Predictor** repository!
-This project uses a **Random Forest Classifier** to predict the outcomes of NFL games based on team statistics.
+This project uses a **Random Forest Classifier** to predict the outcomes of NFL games based on team statistics specifically for only the 2022-2023 Season.
 The predictions include confidence scores and take into account home-field advantage.
 This repository contains the backend machine learning model and all necessary datasets.
 Our front-end is hosted on **Streamlit** at [NFL Game Predictor App](https://nflgamepredictor-5hckdtkzbdzot6ynmrtpky.streamlit.app).

 ---